 MTD for Income Tax is mandatory from April 2026.
-Most self-employed traders and landlords are not prepared.
-HMRC penalties for non-compliance start from Day 1 — there is no grace period.
+Most self-employed traders and landlords are not prepared. regulatory penalties for non-compliance start from Day 1 — there is no grace period.

 Compliance is determined by your gross income from self-employment and/or property — not your profit.